yaobinwen/robin_on_rails/misc/english/Vocabulary/Synonyms.md

 - shy
   - bashful
   - diffident
+- similar
+  - akin
+    - _This requires the global mobilisation of resources on an emergency basis, akin to a wartime level of response._
 - sleep
   - snooze: verb [ I ] to sleep lightly for a short while, especially somewhere other than in your bed
     - _The dog's snoozing in front of the fire._